Start Tekla Structures

 - Start Tekla Structures by selecting it from the Windows Start menu or by double-clicking the desktop icon.

 Sign in using your Trimble Identity when prompted.

 A dialog box where you choose your Tekla Structures setup and the type of license appears.
-Proceed with the default online license option.
+Proceed with the default Tekla Structures subscription option.

-If you cannot find the desired environment from the list, see Install and license Tekla Structures.
+If you cannot find the environment that you want in the list, see Install and license Tekla Structures.

-You can also select blank project and use it as a basis for a customized environment.
+You can also select blank project and use it as the basis to create your own customized environment.